syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 This option adds the property value once per object for the corresponding records in the column while importing.

-The following code snippet illustrates how to import data directly from nested collection objects with default layout option.
+The following code snippet illustrates how to export from nested collection objects with default layout option.
 The input XML file used in the code can be downloaded [here](https://www.syncfusion.com/downloads/support/directtrac/general/ze/ExportData831552872.zip).

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}